 - The total value of a brand as a separable asset when it is sold or included on a balance sheet (Brand value)

 - A measure of the strength of consumers' attachment to a brand (Brand Strength)

 - A description of the association and beliefs the consumer has about the brand (Brand Description)

-Brand licensing is an activity commonly associated with allowing external third parties use of a brand or trademark.
-Fee structures vary and may be fixed or variable depending on the specific circumstances.
+Brand licensing is an activity commonly associated with allowing external third parties to use of a brand or trademark.
+Fee structures vary and may be fixed depending on specific circumstances.